seandstewart/bardly/pending/romances/pericles/11-player.md

 Till fortune, tired with doing bad,
 Threw him ashore, to give him glad:
 And here he comes.
 What shall be next,
-Pardon old Gower,-this longs the text.
+Pardon old Gower,--this longs the text.

 *Exit*